No Metallicity Preference in Fast Radio Burst Host Galaxies: FRB Host Galaxy Sample

 \subsection{Parent Host Sample}

 In this study, we require measurements of stellar mass, star formation rate (SFR), and an independent gas-phase metallicity estimate for FRB host galaxies.
-We base our analysis on the spectroscopically identified sample of FRB host galaxies compiled by \citet{sharma24}, which comprises 23 hosts localized by ASKAP \citep{gordon23} and 26 hosts from DSA-110 \citep{sharma24}, for a total of $N=49$ host galaxies spanning a redshift range of $z=0.011$--$0.975$.
-For stellar mass and SFR, we adopt values derived using the \texttt{Prospector} code, following the methodology of \citet{leja22}.
+We base our analysis on the spectroscopically identified sample of FRB host galaxies compiled by \citet{sharma24}, which comprises 23 hosts compiled by \citet{gordon23}—18 of which were localized by ASKAP and the remaining 5 by other facilities (see their Table 1)— and 26 hosts from DSA-110 \citep{sharma24}, for a total of $N=49$ host galaxies spanning a redshift range of $z=0.011$--$0.975$ (``Step 0'' in Table \ref{tab:selection}).
+For stellar mass and SFR, we adopt values derived using the \texttt{Prospector} code \citep{leja22} with non-parametric star formation histories (SFHs), as provided by \citet{sharma24} and \citet{gordon23}.